push-on/react-basics/readme.md

-# 🔵 Tailwind basics For react
+# 🔵 React Basics in typescript